Scholarships for Students of Naval Architecture and Marine Engineering

 - Mechanical Engineering with a focus on Naval Architecture or Marine Engineering, or

-- Have completed an undergraduate degree in Naval Architecture or Mechanical Engineering, and be enrolled for a post-graduate degree in Naval Architecture or Marine Engineering.
+C. Have completed an undergraduate degree in Engineering, and be enrolled for a post-graduate degree in Naval Architecture or Marine Engineering

 - Demonstrate a clear commitment to a career in the marine industry

-The total award value varies according to interest rates, and is currently approximately $2,500 per year.
+The total award value is currently up to $5,000 per year.
 The applications committee will decide each year how the scholarship funds will be allocated.
-The scholarship will be announced in August of each year, and is payable towards the cost of tuition fees only.
+The scholarship award will be announced in August of each year, and is payable towards the cost of tuition fees only.

 How to Apply